James4Ever0/notes/collect info of hack tools.md

 you also have `brew` `sdkman` `macport` `chocolatey` indexes and more to scrape. maybe it is time to improve your searching skill?

 [cyborg hawx linux](https://launchpad.net/~cyborg-hawk/+archive/ubuntu/stable), backtrack linux may join the parade.

+for language specific package indexs, we have `hackage` `CPAN` `CRAN` `crates.io` and more. just check tuna mirror site and get a view on that.

 ## case specific